5GSEC/OAI-5G/common/utils/threadPool/thread-pool.md

 The same as `pullTpool()` in a non-blocking fashion (an alternative name would have been `pollTpool()`).

-### `int abortTpoolJob(tpool_t *t, uint64_t key)`

-Is a facility to cancel work you pushed to a thread pool: every job with a given `key` will be deleted, and results of jobs with such `key` under execution will be dropped.

-It returns the number of aborted jobs, including the ones that are currently being executed.

-I used it once: when eNB performs turbo decode, I push all segments in the thread pool.
-But when I get back the decoding results, if one segment can't be decoded, I don't need the results of the other segments of the same UE.

 ### `int abortTpool(tpool_t *t)`

 Aborts the complete Tpool: cancel every work in the input queue, marks to drop existing jobs in processing, and terminates all worker threads.
 It is afterwards still possible to call functions such as `pushTpool()`, but each calling thread will execute the job itself.